-- (a) The written report required in (c)(1) of the standard clause in § 401.14(a) may be electronically filed; - (b) The written election required in (c)(2) of the standard clause in § 401.14(a) may be electronically filed; and - (c) The close-out report in (f)(1) and the information identified in (f)(2) and (f)(3) of § 401.5 may be electronically filed.
+- (a) The written report required in (c)(1) of the standard clause in §401.14 shall be electronically filed; - (b) The written election required in (c)(2) of the standard clause in §401.14 shall be electronically filed; and - (c) The close-out report in paragraph (f)(1) and the information identified in paragraphs (f)(2) and (3) of §401.5 shall be electronically filed. - (d) Other written notices required in the clause in §401.14 may be electronically delivered to the agency or the contractor through an electronic database used for reporting subject inventions, patents, and utilization reports to the funding agency.